CS-3311-JDE-3346/vocoder-webapp/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+We also used HTML, CSS, JavaScript, and [React](https://react.dev/) in the implementation of our NextJS software.

 ## Sprint 1 Notes
 For Sprint 1, we focused on the front end on creating the basic main vocoder page.
 This is because